 Legumes for long-term pastures on high fertility soils in Queensland

-In long-term pastures a grass and a legume are usually planted at the same time (except for leucaena, where the grass is established after the legume).
+In long-term pastures grasses and legumes are usually planted at the same time (except for leucaena, where the grass is established after the legume).
 These pasture types can be slower to establish but the grass and legume components are very persistent once established.
-Often the legume takes some time to increase in density but this is necessary for the pasture to remain productive in the longer term.
+Often, legumes takes some time to increase in density but this is necessary for the pasture to remain productive in the longer term.
 Some leucaena pastures continue to be productive and persistent almost 40 years after planting.
 Two other tropical legumes with potential to survive in long-term pasture systems are Caatinga stylo and desmanthus.